Biomass

 Cultivation and production of biomass must be carried out in a controlled, sustainable manner to ensure meaningful CO2 reduction.

-View from above a mountain biomass
+View from above of a heap of biomass

 Related content